ThatOneDev78601/BoroBeacon/README.md

 -   🎯 **Real-time Help Requests:** Users can instantly post requests for assistance, visible to nearby community helpers.
 -   📍 **Proximity-Based Matching:** Utilizes GeoFire to efficiently connect those in need with the closest available helpers based on real-time location data.
 -   🤝 **Volunteer Dispatch System:** Helpers can view active requests within a defined radius and accept dispatch roles to provide aid.
--   💬 **Secure Communication:** Facilitates direct and secure communication between requesters and helpers. -   🔐 **User Authentication:** Secure user registration and login for both requesters and helpers. -   📱 **Cross-Platform Mobile App:** Built with React Native for a native feel on both iOS and Android.
+-   💬 **Secure Communication:** Facilitates direct and secure communication between requesters and helpers. <!-- Inferred feature -->
+-   🔐 **User Authentication:** Secure user registration and login for both requesters and helpers. <!-- Inferred feature from Firebase usage -->
+-   📱 **Cross-Platform Mobile App:** Built with React Native for a native feel on both iOS and Android.

 ## 🖥️ Screenshots